Sovengar/Modern-Design/README.md

 Domain centric application
-Adapter pattern for details (DB, Presenter view, external APIs, third party libraries) Application layer with usecases for orquestrating domainServices, logging and validation Avoiding pollution of domain with framework annotations (partially, pragmatically) *ORM is allowed since it doesnt pollute very much Relaxed, calls to repository directly are allowed if no business logic is still present Evolutionary, the code is in the facade and extracted to domainServices when it grows *Sometimes overengineering just to see how the endgame will look and to see more design patterns
+Adapter pattern for details (DB, Presenter view, external APIs, third party libraries) Application layer with use cases for orchestrating domainServices, logging and validation Avoiding pollution of domain with framework annotations (partially, pragmatically) *ORM is allowed since it doesn't pollute very much Relaxed, calls to repository directly are allowed if no business logic is still present Evolutionary, the code is in the facade and extracted to domainServices when it grows *Sometimes overengineering just to see how the endgame will look and to see more design patterns